cryptic-io/cryptic-chat/_posts/2014-2-3-Hello-Wurld.md

 ---

+Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:). qwerqwerwerwerqr

+qwerqwerqwer
+qwerqwe
+rwerwerqwerwerqwerqwerqwer

+this should appear

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:).
+Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below :point_down:). qwerqwerqerwerqwerqwerqwer

 ![_config.yml]({{ site.baseurl }}/images/config.png)